-Order Fixing the Day after the Day on which this Order is Made as the Day on which Certain Provisions of the Act Come into Force
+Order Fixing the Day that is 200 Days After the Day on which this Order is Made as the Day on which Certain Provisions of that Act Come into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Industry and the Minister of Canadian Heritage, pursuant to section 154 of the Economic Action Plan 2013 Act, No. 1, chapter 33 of the Statutes of Canada, 2013, fixes the day after the day on which this Order is made as the day on which sections 138 to 141 and subsection 142(1) of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 80(1) of An Act to amend the Tobacco Act and the Non-smokers’ Health Act and to make consequential amendments to other Acts, chapter 9 of the Statutes of Canada, 2018, fixes the day that is 200 days after the day on which this Order is made as the day on which subsection 7(2), section 8, subsection 11(2) and sections 25, 28, 31 and 57 of that Act come into force.